 Better yet, this dessert is all about speed and ease, meaning this is a no churn recipe and you don’t need any fancy equipment like an ice cream machine and I’ve even skipped the use of a food processor.
 To make this no churn banana and chocolate frozen yoghurt you will just need a bowl, a fork and spoons.
 It couldn’t be easier to make and in no more than 5 minutes you’ll have frozen yoghurt ready for the freezer.

 This frozen yoghurt has a rich and indulgent texture which honestly rivals high end chocolate ice creams.
 Only this recipe is much cheaper to make at around £1.50 for the lot (Vs a fiver for a tub of ice cream) and is full of wholesome ingredients like fruit and protein packed Greek yoghurt.
 Ideal for a cold and refreshing sweet treat that isn’t so high in sugar.

 To make your banana and chocolate frozen yoghurt, start by peeling your bananas, adding them to a bowl and thoroughly mashing them with a fork until you have an even banana puree.
 Once this is complete add your Greek yoghurt, honey, ground ginger and cocoa powder to the bowl and mix together until thoroughly combined.

 Once mixed you will have a chocolatey looking mixture that smells banana-ry and delicious!
-Add this to an ice cream tin or freezer suitable container and pop in the fridge to harden.
+Add this to an ice cream tin or freezer suitable container and pop in the freezer to harden.
 It will be ready to enjoy from about 4 hours time.